-Join Ben Long for an in-depth discussion in this video Configuring and activating video, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Configuring and activating video, part of Nikon D5100 Essential Training.

 Shooting video with your D5100 is very simple.…There is no dedicated video mode; instead you simply put the camera into live view.…Your live view screen activates just as it always would and when you are ready…to roll video, you just press the video button up here, right behind the shutter button.…I press and a couple of things happen.…I get my video-record light.…You'll also see that my screen has gone letterbox.
 That's because by default I am…shooting a 16x9 aspect ratio, but I have a 3:2 aspect ratio screen, so it has…to crop it like that.…Press it again and video stops recording.…